-15. 59% of Americans have included a name or date of birth in their passwords for online accounts.
+15. 15% have included a name or date of birth in their passwords for online accounts.

-Even though the importance of passwords is absolutely clear, internet users are annoyed by the fact that they keep forgetting them.
+Even though passwords are important, internet users are annoyed that they keep forgetting them.
 This is especially true for those who meet the complex password requirements.
-Other frustrating aspects of safeguarding accounts are answering security questions (35%), entering usernames and passwords (29%), entering a PIN on a phone (19%), and entering a one-time passcode (16%).
+Other frustrating aspects of safeguarding accounts are answering security questions (35%), entering usernames and passwords (29%), entering a PIN on the phone (19%), and entering a one-time passcode (16%).

 19. A quarter of Americans admit to having used one of the easy-to-crack passwords like “123456” and “qwerty.”

 According to password usage statistics, other combinations that have been used by 24% of US adults include: “abc123,” “password,” “welcome,” “admin,” “Iloveyou,” (which was coincidentally the name of one of the most destructive viruses around) and “11111.”